YuhangSong/YuhangSong.github.io/_pages/about.md

 # Teachings

-Starting from Fall 2026, I will be teaching two undergraduate courses: [Introduction to Neuroscience (神经科学导论)](./neuroscience-introduction/) and [Intelligent Hardware and New Devices (智能硬件与新器件)](./hardware/).
+Starting from Fall 2026, I will be teaching two undergraduate courses: "[Introduction to Neuroscience (神经科学导论)](./neuroscience/)" and "[Intelligent Hardware and New Devices (智能硬件与新器件)](./hardware/)".
 These courses reflect my long-standing research interests and hands-on experience in neural computation and neuromorphic systems, offering students an opportunity to learn foundational concepts through the lens of active work across both scientific discovery and real-world applications.

 <!--  -->